jengree-dev/wishlist/README.md

 A pet project wishlist built with Vue.js.
-Created for frontend development practice and to demonstrate skills with modern technology stack, and (!) with the intention of creating something little bit really useful.
+Created for frontend development practice and to demonstrate skills with modern technology stack, and (!) with the intention of creating something truly useful.

 **Status**: Actively in development 🚀